jomeerkatz/ai-flashcard-app/README.md

-I'll search through our past conversations to gather more context about your project before creating the README.Perfect!
-Now I have all the context I need.
-Let me create a professional README that will impress both HR and engineers for your junior Spring Boot position in Hamburg.

 # AI Flashcards - Intelligent Spaced Repetition Learning System

 > A full-stack flashcard learning application inspired by Anki, featuring AI-powered card generation and an intelligent three-tier difficulty system.
 Built with modern Java Spring Boot backend and Next.js frontend.